From Motion Signals to Insights: A Unified Framework for Student Behavior Analysis and Feedback in Physical Education

 \section{Introduction}

 Behavioral engagement is a key metric for evaluating student performance, reflecting actions such as task completion and participation \cite{fredricksSchoolEngagementPotential2004}.
 In physical education, its importance is heightened as it impacts physical development, skill acquisition, teamwork, and mental health \cite{baileyPhysicalEducationSport2006,yuPhysicalActivitySelfefficacy2024}, while also indicating alignment with instructional goals.
-Traditional behavior analysis methods, reliant on observation or video review, are labor-intensive and insufficient for accurately capturing each student's behavior in the dynamic context of physical education.
-This can lead to undetected disengagement, limiting timely interventions and negatively impacting the learning experience.
+Traditional behavior analysis methods, reliant on observation or video review, are labor-intensive and insufficient for accurately capturing each student’s behavior in the dynamic context of physical education, leading to undetected disengagement and compromised learning experiences.

-Existing research has attempted to utilize computer vision technology for the automated analysis of student behavior in classroom videos.
-Some studies simplify the task to classify different types of actions in the video \cite{zhengIntelligentStudentBehavior2020,yangStudentClassroomBehavior2023}, while others employ human pose estimation \cite{linStudentBehaviorRecognition2021,yuCCPoseNetHumanPose2023} or emotion recognition \cite{liExploringArtificialIntelligence2023,huRealTimeClassroomBehavior2024} to analyze student behavior.
-However, when applying these video-based methods to physical education scenarios, several challenges arise: (1) In physical education, where students engage in large-scale and specialized technical movements, current video-based methods struggle to comprehensively and accurately capture and recognize all of the students' actions throughout the class.
-(2) Most current approaches are centered on action recognition and classification.
-While some research has begun to leverage large language models to generate report texts \cite{yuRawVideoPedagogical2024}, there is still a lack of feedback mechanisms that offer actionable insights to educators based on the statistical data.
+Existing research has utilized computer vision technology for automated analysis of student behavior in classroom videos, including action classification \cite{zhengIntelligentStudentBehavior2020,yangStudentClassroomBehavior2023}, pose estimation \cite{linStudentBehaviorRecognition2021,yuCCPoseNetHumanPose2023}, and emotion recognition \cite{liExploringArtificialIntelligence2023,huRealTimeClassroomBehavior2024}.
+However, applying these video-based methods to physical education scenarios faces two core challenges: (1) Outdoor open spaces, large-scale movements, and specialized technical actions make it difficult for video-based methods to comprehensively and accurately capture student behaviors.
+(2) Most current approaches focus solely on action recognition and classification, with limited ability to integrate educational knowledge and provide targeted suggestions for teaching optimization.